dxFeed/dxfeed-python-api/README.md

 To install dxfeed from source you need Poetry.
 It provides a custom installer.
 This is the recommended way of installing poetry according to [documentation](https://python-poetry.org/docs/)

-For osx / linux / windows (with bash):
+For macOS / Linux / Windows (with bash):

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python